distributed-system-analysis/pbench/docs/API/V1/list.md

 For example,
 - `filter=dataset.name:a,server.origin:EC2` returns datasets with a name of "a" and an origin of "EC2".
+- `filter=dataset.name:a,^server.origin:EC2,^dataset.metalog.pbench.script:fio`
-- `filter=dataset.name:a,^server.origin:EC2,^dataset.metalog.pbench.script:fio` returns datasets with a name of "a" and *either* an origin of "EC2" or generated from the "pbench-fio" script.
+returns datasets with a name of "a" and *either* an origin of "EC2" or generated from the "pbench-fio" script.

+_NOTE_: `filter` expression values like the `2023` in `GET /api/v1/datasets?filter=server.deletion:2023`, are always interpreted as strings, which often means that partial matches like `~2023` are often more useful than exact matches; and this also makes matching a JSON document (such as `dataset.metalog.pbench`) problematic.

 `limit` integer \
 "Paginate" the selected datasets by returning at most `limit` datasets.
 This